Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 * Start the whole cluster

 Note that all previously stored data and metadata in Alluxio filesystem will be erased.
+If you are using embedded journal, you should not plan to add new masters.

 #### Alluxio HA cluster with Zookeeper and Shared Journal